 A minimally invasive aortic valve replacement is a surgery to replace a poorly working

-a traditional open repair.
+open repair.
 This may lead to easier and faster recovery from surgery.

 Why might I need a minimally invasive aortic valve replacement?

 This procedure may be needed if your aortic valve is working poorly.
 This may happen

 if you have aortic valve stenosis or aortic valve regurgitation.